 I get emails from people asking to be apprentices, but they tend to approach me in ways that work against them.
 The purpose of this post is to educate readers on good forms of practice, without using up my time sending individual responses to people.

 At this moment in time, NAOHOA is not taking on apprentices.
-I may consider one in future, but now is not the time.

 Here are some basic tips to consider when trying to get work or experience as an artist…

 Do Your Research